crispyparmaham/communitytheme-mta/README.md

 - Update the version number in the `style.css` file
 - Create a new release on github (merge development to main branch) – Update version number for enqueued scripts and styles in `functions.php`
+- Update all version of enqueued scripts and styles in `functions.php` to be sure that they are updated in the new release